 Unlike (primary competitive alternative), our product (statement of primary differentiation).

-Step 6: Keep the customer at the forefront of every decision
+Keeping the customer at the forefront of every decision

 Finally, and considerably, the most important thing is to keep the customer at the forefront of every decision youâre going to make.
 Successful strategies always put the customer first and use their opinions as a way of creating the ideal image for the brandâs product.